 Principal cellist of the Toronto Symphony Orchestra since 2009, Joseph Johnson previously held the same position with the Milwaukee Symphony Orchestra.
-He also serves as principal cellist of the Santa Fe Opera, and during the 2008/09 season, was acting principal cellist of the Honolulu Symphony Orchestra.
-Prior to his Milwaukee appointment, Joseph Johnson was a member of the Minnesota Orchestra cello section for 11 years, during which time he performed numerous chamber music works during the orchestra's Sommerfest, both as cellist and pianist.
+He also serves as principal cellist of the Santa Fe Opera.
+Prior to his Milwaukee appointment, Joseph Johnson was a member of the Minnesota Orchestra cello section for 11 years.
 He was a founding member of both the Prospect Park Players and the Minneapolis Quartet, the latter of which was honoured with The McKnight Foundation Award in 2005.

-A gifted and inspiring teacher, Mr. Johnson is Assistant Professor of Cello at the University of Toronto, as well as the cello coach for the Toronto Youth Symphony Orchestra.
-He has conducted numerous masterclasses for a wide range of institutions and ensembles.
+A gifted and inspiring teacher, Mr. Johnson is Assistant Professor of Cello at the University of Toronto, as well as the cello coach for the Toronto Symphony Youth Orchestra and the New World Symphony in Miami Beach, FL.
+He conducts numerous masterclasses for a wide range of institutions and ensembles.

 A graduate of the Eastman School of Music, Joseph Johnson earned his master’s degree from Northwestern University.
 Awards and honours include a performer's certificate from the Eastman School of Music and first prize from the American String Teachers Association National Solo Competition.